DioxusLabs/dioxus/docs/guide/src/components/propsmacro.md

     cx.render(rsx!{
         h1 { "{title}" }
     })
 }
 ```

-Again, this macro is optional and should not be used by library authors since you have less fine-grained control over documentation and optionality.
+> While the new Component is shorter and easier to read, this macro should not be used by library authors since you have less control over Prop documentation.

-However, it's great for quickly throwing together an app without dealing with *any* extra boilerplate.